Excitebike: Re-releases

+The original Excitebike is an unlockable in Left Field Productions' Excitebike 64, which was released in 2000 for the Nintendo 64.
+It is also one of several unlockable NES games in Animal Crossing for the GameCube, released in 2001.
+The Nintendo 64 version restores the Save and Load functionality in Design mode, though it is limited to saving one custom track on the Game Pak, while the Animal Crossing version can be transferred to the Game Boy Advance by using a link cable.
+Excitebike was also released for the Game Boy Advance in the form of e-Reader cards, and later as a Game Pak for the Classic NES Series.

-Excitebike was added to the European Wii Virtual Console on February 16, 2007, the same day its spiritual successor, Excite Truck, was released there.
+Excitebike was added to the Wii's Virtual Console in Europe on February 16, 2007, the same day its spiritual successor, Excite Truck, was released there.
 The game was later added to the North American Virtual Console on March 19.
-It was re-released in North America for the Wii U Virtual Console on April 26, 2013.
+It was re-released in North America for the Wii U's Virtual Console on April 26, 2013.
 3D Classics: Excitebike was released on the Nintendo 3DS as a launch game for the Nintendo eShop in America, Japan and Europe; the game was initially offered for free for a period but then was sold at £5.40 / €6.00 for European markets and $5.99 in the US.
 It features 3D stereoscopic support and analog control support.
 This release was featured among other games from the Nintendo Entertainment System and Super NES to be released for the 3DS on a tech demo called Classic Games at E3 2010.
 It allows the player to save up to 32 custom created tracks that can be played in either 2D or 3D.

-It is one of 30 in the NES Classic Edition and Nintendo Classic Mini: Nintendo Entertainment System released by Nintendo on November 11, 2016.
-Excitebike was released on the Nintendo Switch in the Nintendo eShop on September 21, 2018, by Hamster Corporation as part of the Arcade Archives series.
+Excitebike is one of the 30 games available on the NES Classic Edition, released by Nintendo on November 11, 2016.
+VS. Excitebike was released on the Nintendo Switch in the Nintendo eShop in September 2018, by Hamster Corporation as part of the Arcade Archives series under license from Nintendo.

 Reception

-In Japan, Game Machine listed VS. Excitebike on its January 15, 1985, issue as the fifth most-successful table arcade unit of the month.
+In Japan, Game Machine listed VS. Excitebike as the fifth most successful table arcade unit of January 1985.
 In North America, the game was number 13 on the RePlay arcade software charts in December 1985.
-It ended the year as America's second highest-grossing arcade system game of 1985, below Nintendo's Hogan's Alley.
+It ended the year as America's second highest-grossing arcade system game of 1985, below Nintendo's own Hogan's Alley.